-Patronage distributed from CoBank and AgBank was in cash.
+Patronage distributed from CoBank was in cash and patronage distributed from AgBank was in cash.
 The amount earned in 2013 was accrued and will be paid by CoBank in March 2014.
 The amount earned and accrued in 2012 was paid by CoBank in March 2013.
 The amount declared in December 2011 by AgBank was accrued in 2011 and was paid in March 2012 by CoBank.
 Patronage received in March 2011 for 2010 was recognized when the distribution was received.